Every parent I’ve ever met shares the same dream:

 Understanding the 3 Major Investment Objectives: How to Know Yours

-Mistake 1: Treating Savings as an Investment
+Mistake 2: Treating Savings as an Investment

 Let me start with the foundational confusion that undermines everything else: most parents think they’re investing when they’re actually just saving.

-What is Savings?
+What is Saving?

 Saving is when you put ₦50,000 in a bank account and it becomes ₦49,550 or best case scenario, ₦50,000 plus a tiny bit of interest.